GO-Eratosthenes/dhdt/paper/paper.md

 ## [testing](https://dhdt.readthedocs.io/en/latest/modules.html)
 Many functions within the `dhdt` library need internet access or registration in order to work.
-To bypass such inconvenience, the functions in this folder create artificial datasets, so debugging and testing is more convenient.
-The folder has the following structure:
+To bypass such inconvenience, the functions in this folder create artificial datasets, so debugging can be done offline.
+The testing folder has the following structure:

 ```